-EE 105 2 C/45 CH Electronic Fabrication and Design F, Sp
+EE 105 2 C/45 CH

+Electronic Fabrication and Design

-An introduction to electronic fabrication and design techniques.
-It includes circuit drafting, PCB design and etching, assembly, soldering and use of hand tools.
+This course serves as an introduction to electronic fabrication and design techniques.
+Students will learn about circuit drafting, PCB design and etching, assembly, soldering and use of hand tools.
 Students are required to build circuits assigned by the instructor.

-EE 107 4 C/60 CH Math for E/E I F, Sp, Sm
+EE 107 4 C/60 CH Math for E/E I